o3de/o3de.org/content/docs/learning-guide/tutorials/environments/create-terrain-from-images.md

 * A shape component.
 Most often, this is a **Shape Reference** component that references the **Axis Aligned Box Shape** component in the Terrain Spawner entity.

-1. Download the tutorial grass surface weight texture by right-clicking on the surface weight image at the top of the tutorial, choose `Save Image As...`, and save the image into the folder that contains your tutorial level.

-2. Create a child entity of the Terrain Spawner entity named `Terrain Grass` and add an **Image Gradient**, a **Gradient Transform Modifier**, and a **Shape Reference** component.
+1. Create a child entity of the Terrain Spawner entity named `Terrain Grass` and add an **Image Gradient**, a **Gradient Transform Modifier**, and a **Shape Reference** component.

-3. On the Shape Reference component, click the {{< icon "picker.svg" >}} **Picker** button, then click the Terrain Spawner entity in Entity Outliner to create a reference.
+2. On the Shape Reference component, click the {{< icon "picker.svg" >}} **Picker** button, then click the Terrain Spawner entity in Entity Outliner to create a reference.

-4. On the Image Gradient, set the Image Asset to the `tutorial_grass_splatmap_gsi` image that you downloaded.
+3. On the Image Gradient, set the Image Asset to the `tutorial_grass_splatmap_gsi` image that you downloaded into your tutorial level folder.

 #### Create gradient entity for the rock surface weights